+The recession may be affecting our communities the hardest, but African Americans continue to be optimistic about the future, according to a new poll from the Pew Research Center.
 Researchers conducting a study on African American attitudes towards race found that feelings of progress and optimism in our communities were more than likely inspired by the election of President Barack Obama.
-Thirty-nine percent of the people surveyed said they feel as though they are better off now than they were five years ago, while 56% felt the gap between Blacks and Whites standard-of-living had narrowed in the past 10 years.
+Thirty-nine percent of the people surveyed said they feel as though they are better off now than they were five years ago.
+Take a look at President Obama's first year in office.
+Find out how Black men feel in the age of Obama.